Sylvain Lesné: Impact on Alzheimer's research

+Responses from some researchers in 2022 indicated that, while the allegations were significant, the overall impact on amyloid research was small and most Alzheimer's research was not compromised.
+Other researchers disagreed, and expressed concerns that the doctored images raised doubts about the amyloid hypothesis.

-If studies were manipulated, Jeremy Olson stated in the Star Tribune that "thinking on the causes of the disease and dementia" could change.
+If studies were manipulated, Jeremy Olson stated in 2022 in the Star Tribune that "thinking on the causes of the disease and dementia" could change.
 Olson wrote that the allegations "wouldn't scuttle the entire theory of amyloid proteins", but "Selkoe told Science that they undercut the existence of the Aβ*56 protein that is central to Lesné's research."
 A Massachusetts General Hospital researcher, Rudolph E. Tanzi, said the alleged manipulation "had virtually zero effect on progress" in Alzheimer's research and characterized statements about its effect on the overall field and the amyloid hypothesis as "hyperbole".

-USA Today states that experts have "downplayed" the impact the Nature paper had on drug discovery research.
+USA Today stated in 2022 that experts have "downplayed" the impact the Nature paper had on drug discovery research.
 Alzheimer's researchers or organizations from Australia, France, and the UK state that the general theory behind the amyloid hypothesis remains valid.
 Selkoe, who Science describes as "a leading advocate of the amyloid and toxic oligomer hypotheses", opined that the "broader amyloid hypothesis remains viable" and referred to the alleged image manipulation as "what really looks like a very egregious example of malfeasance that's squarely in the Aβ oligomer field".

 Sara Imarisio of Alzheimer's Research UK said:

 "These allegations are extremely serious. ...
 The amyloid protein is at the centre of the most influential theory of how Alzheimer's disease develops in the brain.
 But the research that has been called into question is focused on a very specific type of amyloid, and these allegations do not compromise the vast majority of knowledge built up during decades of research into the role of this protein in the disease."

 The U.S. National Institute on Aging issued a statement saying:... the Aβ*56 oligomer was one of many being explored at the time ... immunotherapies targeting Aβ monomers (a single 'unit' of Aβ), other types of oligomers, and the longer amyloid fibrils have been the focus of studies ... there is still a strong scientific rationale for continuing to explore approaches that target different aspects and collections of the amyloid protein.

+Following Lesné's 2025 resignation, Schrag was critical of the delay.
+According to Piller, Schrag stated: "Accountability [was] long overdue.
+The University of Minnesota's inconsistent, incomplete, and delayed actions have seriously harmed their reputation and done a disservice to the field of Alzheimer's research."